HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

   )
 }}

-We see that around 4.3% of websites include at least one `admin` file in their `robots.txt` file.
+We see that around 4.3% of websites include at least one `admin` entry in their `robots.txt` file.

 This may be used to find an admin-only section of the website, which would otherwise be hidden and finding it would rely on attempting to visit specific subpages under that url. `login`, `signin`, `auth`, `sso` and `account` point to the existence of a mechanism where users can log in using an account they created or received.
 Each of these endpoints are included in the robots.txt of a number of sites (some of which may be overlapping), with `account` being the more popular one at 2.9% of websites.